lace/vg/doc/index.md

 of exposing this functionality are easiest to learn.
 We want to continue to improve the interface over time, even if it means small breaking changes.

-As a result, we provide a compatibility layer, which all libraries depending on `vg` are encouraged to use.
+As a result, we provide a forward compatibility layer, which all libraries depending on `vg` are encouraged to use.
 Replace `import vg` with `from vg.compat import v1 as vg` and use `>=1.11` as your dependency specifier.
 You can also replace 1.11 with a later version which includes a feature you need.
 The important thing is not to use `>=1.11,<2`.
 Since this project guarantees that `from vg.compat import v1 as vg` will continue to work the same in 2.0+, the `<2` constraint provides no stability value &ndash; and it makes things unnecessarily difficult for consumers who use multiple dependencies with `vg`.

 Applications have two options: